pemo11/xkompendium/guide/XProgrammingGuide.md

 ### precision and rounding

-There are several floating point numeric types (table 1) but recommend using decimal:
+There are several floating point numeric types (table 1) but I recommend using decimal:

 - No rounding errors
 - The best way to handle float values in an Oracle database